zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-set-up/1/_index.md

-## 1. Set up your workstation, Chef server, a node to manage, and Chef Analytics
+## 1. Set up your workstation, Chef server, and a node to manage

 The first part of this tutorial uses Test Kitchen to apply your audit and infrastructure code on a local virtual machine.